 The Student Consumer Information regulations of the United States Department of Education require colleges and universities to provide prospective and current students and employees access to certain information to which they are entitled as consumers.

 Schools must also provide a notice of student rights under the Family Educational Rights and Privacy Act (FERPA).

 For each targeted area, the information found below includes a brief description, the office phone number where the information may be found, and, where appropriate, a link for the information's Web address.
 Please feel free to contact any of the offices indicated.

-Please note that consumer information is also available in the college catalog and the student handbook.
-To access these documents, please use the following links:
+Please note that consumer information is also available in the College Catalog and Student.

 Campus Contacts for Consumer Information

 Individuals seeking assistance with obtaining general institutional consumer and disclosure information should contact the Anne Dunham, Coordinator of Public Relations, Marketing and Alumni Development, LRC Building, Room 123.

 Privacy of Student Records - Family Educational Rights and Privacy Act (FERPA)